 The well-known app also comes with a plethora of video-editing tools designed for splicing, adjusting framerate, and adding subtitles, among a laundry list of other useful actions that come second to its optimization presets.

-VLC media player is better than Quicktime in nearly every facet that matters, most notably speed and file compatibility.
+Theis better than Quicktime in nearly every facet that matters, most notably speed and file compatibility.

 The open-source software supports pretty much every media file you can muster, from AAC to Theora, while offering speedy video conversion, extensive subtitle support, and a host of video filters that let you crop, de-lace, and customize playback.
 The intuitive interface isn’t half bad, either.

-One of its best features is its ability to create bootable backups of your startup disk.
+One of its best features is the ability to create bootable backups of your startup disk.
 That means if your main drive fails and you can’t power on your Mac, you can boot from your backup and get on with your work.
 It’s a real lifesaver.

 You can also back up your files and data to an external hard drive or another Mac, then restore everything with a few clicks.
 After your first big backup, it’ll only back up files that have been updated, saving you space.